rimasu/fern-kt/README.md

 1) Node: Sealed class that defines the interface for nodes.

 2) Null Node: A empty node.
-This is not modelled as a object, so that it can stored its location in the tree of nodes.

 3) Leaf Node: Stores small data types.
 Internally all types are stored as strings